Dumfries High School Marchmount Dumfries DG1 1PX

 Want to know more?
 At apprenticeships.scot you can search for apprenticeships, apply for apprenticeship jobs and find out more about the different levels of qualifications.

 You can also check out Foundation Apprenticeships which help you kick-start your career before you even leave school.
-Go to apprenticeships.scot and follow @apprentice_scot.
+Visit apprenticeships.scot and follow Apprentice Scot on Twitter.